AbdalrahmanSaadat/Todo-APIs/README.md

 # Instructions
-To run the project locally you could use the following command:
+To run the project locally you could use the following command after make sure you installed required libiraries:

-# How to deploy project on Google Cloud Services?
+# How to deploy The project on Google Cloud Services?